foolscapcon/foolscap-newsletter/_emails/2020-02-08-report-from-foolscap-2020.md

 # 🚀Captain's Log, Stardate 48634.44, USS Foolscap (ANS-42)🚀

-# Report from Foolscap - typesetting
+# 🗳 Report from Foolscap - Send in Your Feedback 🗳
+We heard from a lot of you at Foolscap, but I know how busy it can be!
+Send in your kudos, feedback, and suggestions to info@foolscap.org.

+# 🥳Report from Foolscap - Cabaret🥳

+# 🔠Report from Foolscap - typesetting🔠
 - [https://en.wikipedia.org/wiki/Papyrus](https://en.wikipedia.org/wiki/Papyrus)_(typeface)
 - [https://en.wikipedia.org/wiki/Garamond](https://en.wikipedia.org/wiki/Garamond)
 - [https://www.fontsquirrel.com/fonts/Diavlo](https://www.fontsquirrel.com/fonts/Diavlo)